mikemaoche/PHPWebsiteEnglishVersion/README.md

 # PHPWebsiteEnglishVersion

 Welcome to this project !
+Made from scratch & no templates used

 Let's make a quick introduction on how to setup the project on your desktop: